 - Dedicated tools to verify coherence and silence

-- File formats (including parsemetsv), validators, converters and evaluation tools
+- File formats (including parsemetsv and cupt), validators, converters and evaluation tools

 - Communication tools: mailing lists, git issue tracker, websites